Carbon County will be the hotspot for some of Wyoming’s most interesting games in Week 1.

 +++

-Who’s your favorite underdog ready to pull a surprise in the final week of the regular season?
+What things are you keeping an eye on as the regular season comes to a close?
 Leave a comment here, or hit me up on the Facebook page or on Twitter.

 If you like what you see here, consider a page sponsorship